OmniLayer/spec/README.md

 28,158 Dev MSC will be generated the first year or 2,346 MSC each 30.41 day period.
 So if a developer won 10% of the bounties during this 30.41 day period he or she would be distributed 234.6 Dev MSC.

-## Embeding Mastercoin Protocol Data in the Block Chain
+## Embeding Master Protocol Data in the Block Chain

 Bitcoin has some little-known advanced features (such as scripting) which many people imagine will enable it to perform fancy new tricks someday.
-Mastercoin uses exactly NONE of those advanced features, because support for them is not guaranteed in the future, and Mastercoin doesn't need them anyway.
+The Master Protocol uses exactly NONE of those advanced features, because support for them is not guaranteed in the future, and the Master Protocol doesn't need them to enbed data in the blockchain.

-Mastercoin was originally specified to embed data in the block chain using fake bitcoin addresses (Class A), but we've since come up with a more blockchain friendly method which embeds data in a bitcoin multi-signature transaction (Class B).
-Once bitcoin miners start supporting the new OP_RETURN opcode, we'll be able to use that opcode to make Mastercoin data completely prunable (Class C).
+The Master Protocol was originally specified to embed data in the block chain using fake bitcoin addresses (Class A), but we've since come up with a more blockchain friendly method which embeds data in a bitcoin multi-signature transaction (Class B).
+Once bitcoin miners start supporting the new OP_RETURN opcode as part of version 0.9 of the Bitcoin reference client, Master Protocol will be able to use that opcode to make the Master Protocol data completely prunable (Class C) see description here by Gavin Andresen here: https://bitcoinfoundation.org/blog/?p=290

+Class C transactions are most prefered due to the Provably Prune-able Outputs avoiding issues of "bloat" and "pullution" of the blockchain.

 The technical details for both Class A and Class B transactions can be found in Appendix A.